mybb/meta/architecture/mybb-1.9-theme-system.md

   - **Mixed**, in which administrators and developers can interact with the target location, but some intervention by the application is required:
     - **On Archiving** — the most recent Themelet is kept in a directory with a static name, and is renamed to `{version}/` through user action before a new version is uploaded
-    - **Cold Duplicate** — Extension files are duplicated on detection to a `{version}/` directory; the static-named directory overrides content stored in `{version}/` directories as determined by the version specified in the manifest file; the files may be synchronized continuously when in development mode or on request
+    - **Cold Duplicate** — Extension files are duplicated on detection to a `{version}/` directory; the static-named directory overrides content stored in `{version}/` directories as determined by the version specified in the manifest file; subsequent changes are propagated to the existing copy
     - **Hot Duplicate** — an improved approach, where Extension files from the static-named directory are synchronized to the `{version}/` copy, where data is accessed from; may be I/O-intensive, and would require user action to break synchronization before uploading new versions

   <br>